-The Foreign National Information Service (FBIS) Daily Reports are U.S. government transcriptions and translations of radio broadcasts from foreign countries.
+The Foreign Broadcast Information Service (FBIS) Daily Reports are U.S. government transcriptions and translations of radio broadcasts from foreign countries.
+Annexes comprise an additional 7,000 transcripts to the Daily Reports.
 The modern successor to the FBIS Daily Reports is the World News Connection.

 This collection covers a wide range of viewpoints on political, social, and economic issues.
 It sheds light on the foreign relations interactions between Central American and South American countries.
 In the Caribbean, Cuba, Haiti, and the Dominican Republic are represented.
 This collection includes cables, memoranda, correspondence, reports and analyzes, and treaties.

 Fuente Academica Premier is a rapidly expanding collection of over 570 scholarly journals from Latin America, Portugal and Spain.
 All major subject areas are covered with particular emphasis on agriculture, biological sciences, economics, history, law, literature, philosophy, psychology, public administration, religion and sociology.
 The database is updated weekly.